Eye tests and treatments

 The services we offer include:

 The tests we perform at Children’s provide a complete view of your child’s eyesight.
 We also evaluate the overall health of your child’s eyes.
-In the exam, we check visual acuity and thoroughly examine your child for glaucoma, cataracts, and other eye conditions [link to health library].
+In the exam, we check visual acuity and thoroughly examine your child for glaucoma, cataracts and other eye conditions.
 We also check for color blindness and visual tracking issues.

 Read more about visual screening and eye examinations